← Back to Knowledge Graph

 Continue Exploring

-[[Kahneman-Klein Two-Condition Test]] — The definitive test for when RPD-style intuition is reliable
+[[Kahneman-Klein Two-Condition Test]] — The diagnostic for when RPD-style intuition can be trusted

 📚 From Thinking, Fast and Slow by Daniel Kahneman — Get the book